bitovi/academy/src/react-native/11-navigation/navigation.md

 Now that we've covered tab navigation, let's move on to stack navigation.
 As mentioned in the previous section, most applications use a combination of both tab and stack navigation to create a seamless user experience.

+### Stacks

+In mobile applications, navigation isn’t managed by the browser through URLs (like in web applications) but through navigation stacks.
+When a user navigates to a new screen, this screen is pushed onto the navigation stack.
+If the user navigates back, the current screen is popped off the stack, and the app returns to the previous screen.

+*Note: A stack is a data structure that follows the Last In, First Out (LIFO) principle.*

+React Native does not have a built-in global history stack similar to a web browser.
+Luckily, there is a library called React Navigation that provides a way to manage navigation in a stack-like manner.

 ### Stack vs Native Stack

 The React Navigation library provides both a stack navigator as well as a native stack navigator.
 The native stack navigator uses the native APIs provided by the platform, `UINavigationController` on iOS and `Fragment` on Android.
 Because it is using the native APIs, it provides native performance and exposes native-specific features.
-Although the stack navigator is not as performant, it is an easier-to-use, more customizable, JavaScript-based alternative.
+Although the stack navigator is not as performant, it does provide several other benefits:

+- Flexibility and Customization: The JS navigator offers more flexibility in customization.
+You can tweak animations, transitions, and behaviors directly in JavaScript, which can be advantageous if you need highly customized navigation flows that aren't easily achieved with native components.

+- Simpler Setup and Debugging: Since JS navigators are implemented entirely in JavaScript, you don’t have to deal with native code, making setup, maintenance, and debugging generally simpler.
+This can speed up development, especially if your team specializes in JavaScript and does not have as much experience with native mobile development.

+- Consistency Across Platforms: JS-based navigators can offer a more consistent look and feel across different platforms (Android and iOS), as the same JavaScript code controls the navigation on both platforms.
+This can be important for maintaining brand consistency or when you want to ensure the user experience is the same, regardless of the device.

 ### Performance